Fractured Magic: Chapter Fourteen

 “This is going to be dangerous,” she said.
 Logically, she’d known that from the start.
 But if the smuggler who defied Unity for a living was nervous, touching each on a string of beads while he prayed under his breath, if Roman was nervous, with all Maebhe knew about him — then she was afraid.

-When they rounded a final bend, Maebhe squinted and held up a hand to shield her eyes, suddenly confronted with the pale, blinding sky.
+When they rounded a final bend, Maebhe held up a hand to shield her eyes, suddenly confronted with the pale, blinding sky.
 Past a gated drainage pipe was the sea and its horizon, storm water running from branching tunnels behind them to empty into the sea ahead.

 Rifling through his bag, Ivey withdrew a small roll of tools and passed it to Roman.
-While Roman picked two long, narrow needles and turned his attention to the lock on the gate, Maebhe pressed herself to its bars, trying to see directly below them.
+While Roman withdrew two long, narrow needles and turned his attention to the lock on the gate, Maebhe pressed herself to its bars, trying to see directly below them.
 What she found was a five-foot drop to a beach, where a rocky stream carried water to the sea.
+Suddenly, the lock clicked and the door Maebhe was leaning against gave.
+She nearly fell, but Roman caught one of the bars, holding it shut before she could plunge headfirst into the stream she’d been trying to see.
+She laughed breathlessly.
+“Ah, sorry.”

 With a snort, Roman passed his lantern to Dinara, who took it with the same disapproving frown she’d been wearing since she saw the lock-picking tools, and held his hand out for Ivey’s satchel, which Ivey passed over.
 “Wait here for us.
 If we’re not back in two hours, leave.
 Don’t look for us.”